 What is expected of councillors

 Councillors come into contact with a very wide range of people and are asked to make decisions about many different local issues.
 It is important that they follow high standards of behaviour and integrity, acting as they do on the public's behalf.
-The council Members' Code of Conduct sets clear guidance for councillors, the key points are:
+The council Members' Code of Conduct below sets clear guidance for councillors, the key points are:

 - councillors must treat others with respect